-The actual timing and completion of entitlement and development is difficult to predict due to the uncertainties of the market.
-Infrastructure development and marketing activities and costs could continue over several years as we develop our land holdings.
+The actual timing and completion of entitlement and development-related activities is difficult to predict due to the uncertainties of the approval process and market factors.
+These types of real estate development activities and costs could continue over several years as we develop our land holdings.
 We will also continue to evaluate land resources to determine the highest and best uses for our land holdings.
 Future sales of land are dependent on market circumstances and specific opportunities.
-Our goal in the future is to increase land value and create future revenue growth through planning and development of residential communities and commercial and industrial properties.
+Our goal in the future is to increase land value and create future revenue growth through planning and development of residential communities and commercial/industrial properties.